Call for Nominations to Council form 2021

 Members wishing to stand for election must complete a Nomination to Council form on the SRF website and submit it to the SRF Secretariat to arrive no later than 09.00 hrs UK time on Monday 9 November 2020.
 The online form includes a space for you to provide a short statement giving details of your relevant experience and what your goals and aspirations are for your time on Council.

-Nominees must obtain the support of at least two Statutory Members and are responsible for organising supporting statements on headed paper to be sent to the Secretariat for Tuesday 20 November 2018.
+Nominees must obtain the support of at least two Statutory Members and are responsible for organising supporting statements on headed paper to be sent to the Secretariat by Friday 13 November 2020.

 9 November 2020 Deadline for Nominations: